There are several public registers that may be useful for identifying the asset position of another party prior to enforcement.

 The enforcement judge may exercise discretionary powers in favour of a debtor, including granting the debtor a period of up to two years to repay the debt.

-Therefore, and broadly speaking, a judgment will not be enforceable if it remains subject to ordinary recourses, or if it is not provisionally enforceable by law or order of the court (see above).
+Therefore, and broadly speaking, a judgment will not be enforceable if it remains subject to ordinary recourses, or if it is not provisionally enforceable by law.

 It should also be emphasised that, since 2008, an enforcement action is time-barred ten years after the date of the judgment, as a matter of principle.

-The documentation and analysis service of the French Supreme Court (“Cour de cassation”) has a database mainly containing the decisions and opinions of the Supreme Court and decisions of particular interest issued by other judicial courts.
+The documentation and analysis service of the French Supreme Court (Cour de cassation) has a database mainly containing the decisions and opinions of the Supreme Court and decisions of particular interest issued by other judicial courts.
 The database is publicly available under the conditions applicable to public service legal publications on the internet.
-Most of the published court decisions can be accessed via the Legifrance legal portal (https://www.legifrance.gouv.fr).
+Most of the published court decisions can be accessed via the Legifrance legal portal (www.legifrance.gouv.fr).

 Judgments are part of the public record and there is no way under French law for a judgment debtor who has paid what is owed to remove the judgment from the above-mentioned database.
 Steps may be taken during the judicial proceedings to remove the names of the parties, but only in circumstances that rarely apply.

-The three key issues private international law aims to resolve are conflicts relating to jurisdiction, choice of law and the recognition/enforcement of foreign judgments.
+The three key conflicts private international law aims to resolve are those relating to jurisdiction, choice of law and the recognition/enforcement of foreign judgments.

 There are three main types of law relevant to the enforcement of a foreign judgment: French national law, multilateral conventions, and bilateral conventions between one country and another.